biopragmatics/bioontologies/README.md

 ### 💰 Funding

-The development of the Bioregistry is funded by the DARPA Young Faculty Award W911NF2010255 (PI: Benjamin M. Gyori).
+The development of this package is funded by the DARPA Young Faculty Award W911NF2010255 (PI: Benjamin M. Gyori).

 ### 🍪 Cookiecutter